-European Youth 2017: Europe is about economics, not culture / Cautious support for European Project
+European Youth 2017: Europe is about economics, not culture/ Cautious support for European project

-Hannover/Berlin, 4 May 2017 – For three out of four young Europeans, the core of the European Union (EU) is not its shared values, but rather economic cooperation.
+For three out of four young Europeans, the core of the European Union (EU) is not its shared values, but rather economic cooperation.
 More than one in three want the EU to return political power to national governments.
 One in every five thinks that their country should leave the EU.
 And only half of young Europeans regard democracy as the best form of government.

 These are among the findings of the European Youth Study, commissioned by Germany’s TUI Foundation, conducted by YouGov and launched in Berlin today, Thursday 4 May.
 The survey, which polled 6,000 young people aged between 16 and 26 in seven EU countries – France, Germany, Greece, Italy, Poland, Spain and the UK – provides new insights into how the younger generation feels about Europe.